binarymind/jquery-navigate/README.md

 The goal of refresh plugin is to simply refresh through an automatic ajax call any element of the page.

+### News

+The website <a href="http://mobile.interflora.fr">Interflora mobile</a> using a previous version of jquery-navigate recieved the 2012 Google prize for mobile website in the distribution sector mainly for the speed of the website.

 ### Attributes

 Here are all the optional attribute an element that will call the refresh() method can have :